mozilla-releng/relengdocs/taskcluster/scopes.rst

 Docker- and Generic-Worker scopes
 ---------------------------------

-The workers for docker- and generic-worker should be minimal, just enough to register as a given workerType and claim tasks from the queue.
+The scopes for docker- and generic-worker workers should be minimal, just enough to register as a given workerType and claim tasks from the queue.
 They will be granted temporary scopes for each task that they run.

 Scriptworker scopes
 -------------------